Key takeaways

 When a mortgage is “conforming,” it is eligible for Fannie Mae and Freddie Mac to buy it on the secondary mortgage market.
 Knowing that these government-sponsored entities, major players in the mortgage industry, can purchase a mortgage greatly reduces a lender’s risk in offering it.

 A jumbo loan is a conventional loan.
 But since it doesn’t conform to the FHFA standards due to its size, it’s considered “nonconforming.”
-If you’re buying a more expensive home in your area, you’ll need a jumbo loan.
+If you’re buying a high-priced home — higher than the norm — in your area, you’ll need a jumbo loan.
 This allows you to borrow the amount you need for the purchase, even though that amount is higher than the conforming loan size.

 Many mortgage lenders offer jumbo loans up to $3 million or $5 million.
-You might be able to find jumbo loans in even higher amounts, especially if you work with a mortgage broker who specializes in them.
+You might be able to find jumbo loans in even higher amounts, especially if you work with a mortgage broker who’s a jumbo specialist.

 As we mentioned, jumbo and conforming loans are both conventional loans.
 Still, there are some key differences to be aware of.